alexgorbatchev/node-browser-builtins/README.md

 2. Check that updating the code from the node source dosn't fix it
 3. It must be a browser issue, fix it here.
 But do please link to the browser bug report

+## Testing

+`node-browser-builtins` uses [zuul](https://github.com/defunctzombie/zuul) for client side testing.
+In summary, all you will need is a [Saucelabs](https://saucelabs.com) account (free one will work just fine).
+To get up and running with it, please follow [zuul instructions](https://github.com/defunctzombie/zuul/wiki/Cloud-testing).

+Finally, just run:

+    npm test

 ## History

 1. "Forked" from `node-browser-resolve`, originally written by Roman Shtylman (@shtylman).